Catrobat/Catblocks/docker/po-review/README.md

 ```

 # Run
-The current version only supports the catblocks share format.
+The current version only supports the CATBLOCKS Share format.
-We can either pass programs via params or by mounting a host folder at start time.
-Alsot he combination is supported, but not separated listed below.
+Programs can be passed via parameter or by mounting a host folder at startup.
+A combination of both is supported as well, but not separatly listed below.

-In case you have already build the `catblocks:po-review` container and you would like to reuse it.
-You can overwrite the entrypoint.sh file with the `-v /absolute/path/to/entrypoint.sh:/entrypoint.sh` option.
-Please validate first that the entrypoint.sh file is executable.
+In case you have already built the `catblocks:po-review` container and you would like to reuse it.
+You can overwrite the
+ entrypoint.sh file using the `-v /absolute/path/to/entrypoint.sh:/entrypoint.sh` option.
+Please validate that the
+ entrypoint.sh file is executable.

 ## Single program testing
-For single program testing, we recommend the params method.
+For single program testing use the paramater method.
-Here you just pass either the program url or program hash as params to the container.
+Here you just pass, either the program URL or the program hash, as paramaters to the container.
-Both values can be found by browsing the [share](https://share.catrob.at/app/).
+Both values can be found on the [share](https://share.catrob.at/app/).

 ```bash
   # use program url